How To Change Your Child's Behavior—Without Punishment

 Of course you need to insist on some rules.
 But you can also acknowledge her perspective.
 When kids feel understood, they're more able to accept our limits.
 If possible, give a choice or a redirection about what the child CAN do to meet her needs or solve her problem.

-- "You wanted your sister to move, so you pushed her.
+- "It looks like you wanted your sister to move, so you pushed her.
 No pushing; pushing hurts.
 Tell her: 'Move please!'"

 - "No biting!
 You’re very very mad and hurt!
 Tell your brother -- in words."